henrysxie/intro_python/exercises/9_functions.md

 4. Create a function that calculates sales tax and 15% tip on given price:
    Price -> {"tax": x, "tip": y}

-5. Create a function that prints the 20 first Fibonacci numbers in order